idaholab/moose/python/doc/content/python/peacock.md

 Use two greater thans: ( `>>` ).
 Two greater thans append information to a file, while a single greater than ( `>` ) overwrites the file entirely.

+If you do not trust yourself, create a backup of this file using `cp` (copy) before you begin.
 !alert-end!

 `zsh` Example: